Leading Domestic Violence Defence Lawyers Sydney

 Our senior lawyers bring over 40 years of combined experience exclusively in criminal law.
 Their deep understanding of NSW domestic violence law and courtroom strategy gives you a significant advantage.

-We offer a free, urgent Strategy Session to assess your case and outline your defence options.
-Our team is available 24/7 because immediate legal advice is vital when your liberty and
+We offer a free, urgent and Strategy Session to assess your case and outline your defence options.
+Our team is available 24/7 because immediate legal advice is vital when your liberty is at stake.

 Talk to a Lawyer Now